IACR/conference-template/README.md

 # QUICKSTART GUIDE
 These are the minimum initial changes you need to make to deploy the website.
 You will be working with `includes/nav.php`, `json/metadata.json`, `callforpapers.php`, and `contact.php`.

+> [!TIP]
+> Do not underestimate the amount of work a conference website requires.
+The [after the quickstart](#after-the-quickstart) section will give you a rough idea.

 ## Adding conference name, dates, & location
 Per the [IACR general chair guidelines](https://iacr.org/docs/genchair.pdf), you must [submit your event](https://www.iacr.org/events/edit.php) to the calendar of events.
 Once the event has been approved and is visible on the IACR website, you can [construct your metadata.json file](https://www.iacr.org/cryptodb/pc/). **You cannot put up the website prior to the event being approved!** Event approval is required in order to construct your metadata.json file, which in turn is required for the conference website.